-The European Banking Authority ("EBA") published guidelines on December 19, 2014 addressed to national supervisors on common procedures and methodologies for the supervisory review and evaluation process ("SREP") which contained guidelines proposing a common approach to determining the amount and composition of additional own funds requirements.
+The European Banking Authority ("EBA") published guidelines on December 19, 2014 addressed to national supervisors on common procedures and methodologies for the supervisory review and evaluation process ("SREP") which contained guidelines proposing a common approach to determining the amount and composition of additional own funds requirements and which is to be implemented by January 1, 2016.
 These guidelines contemplate that national supervisors should set by January 1, 2019 (or earlier, if they so decide at their discretion) a requirement to cover certain risks with additional own funds which is composed of at least 56% common equity tier 1 capital and at least 75% tier 1 capital and the remainder in tier 2 capital.
 The guidelines also contemplate that national supervisors should not set additional own funds requirements in respect of risks which are already covered by capital buffer requirements and/or additional macro-prudential requirements.
-All competent authorities responsible for supervising institutions under the CRD IV Rules have informed the EBA that they comply or intend to comply with the SREP guidelines.
-On December 18, 2015, the EBA issued an opinion which clarified that the Maximum Distributable Amount should be calculated taking into account both "Pillar 1" and "Pillar 2" capital requirements which should be met at all times, as well as the combined buffer requirement.
-Accordingly, any increase in the "Pillar 2" capital requirement of the Issuer may increase the likelihood of a failure to meet the combined buffer requirement of the Issuer and therefore increase the likelihood of the Issuer not being permitted to pay all or part of an Interest Amount or any other amount falling due on the Notes due to the operation of the Maximum Distributable Amount.
-The combined buffer requirement (as referred to above) applies in addition to the minimum own funds requirement and to the additional own funds requirement.
-There can be no assurance as to the applicable future "Pillar 2" additional own funds requirements (since such requirements may change from time to time), as to the manner in which "Pillar 2" additional own funds requirements may be disclosed publicly in the future or that such restrictions will not change or cease to apply.
+There can be no assurance as to the relationship between the "Pillar 2" additional own funds requirements and the restrictions on discretionary payments referred herein and as to how and when effect will be given to the EBA's minimum guidelines in France, including as to the consequences for an institution of its capital levels falling below the minimum, buffer and additional requirements.
+There can also be no assurance as to the applicable future "Pillar 2" additional own funds requirements (since such requirements may change from time to time), as to the manner in which "Pillar 2" additional own funds requirements may be disclosed publicly in the future or that such restrictions will not cease to apply.